Kourosh Yaghmaei: In popular culture

-Vice Principals is an American comedy television series which in season 1, episode 4 called "Run for the Money" when Gamby and Russell experience Psychedelic drugs on themselves when Russell tried to sabotage the football game, the background music plays the song "Saraabe Toe”.
+Vice Principals is an American comedy television series that in season 1, episode 4 called "Run for the Money" when Gamby and Russell experience psychedelic drugs on themselves when Russell tried to sabotage the football game, the background music plays the song "Saraabe Toe”.
 The song "Sarab-e To" can also be heard in the 2014 American horror comedy film Summer of Blood.

 Yaghmaei's songs have been sampled on several albums by various artists.
 His 1974 single "Gol-e Yakh" about disappearing youth is sampled in "Adam and Eve" on 2018 album Nasir by American rapper Nas.

-In 1989, Bollywood song "Haa Bhai Haa Mai Hu Jawaan" performed by Anuradha Paudwal and Amit Kumar from the film Toofan directed by Ketan Desai was inspired from Yaghmaei's song "Havar Havar".
+In 1989, Hindi song "Haa Bhai Haa Mai Hu Jawaan" performed by Anuradha Paudwal and Amit Kumar from the film Toofan directed by Ketan Desai was inspired from Yaghmaei's song "Havar Havar".
 Pakistani singer Hasan Jahangir had copied to come out with "Hava Hava" in his album "Hava Hava".
 This song was remade in a Hindi movie Aag Ka Gola as "Aaya Aaya Woh Aaya Yaar Mera Aaya Re" by music composer Bappi Lahiri.
 This song was also remade in another Hindi movie Billoo Badshah as "Jawan Jawan Ishq Jawan Hai" by music composer Jagjit Singh.

 Gol-e Yakh was also featured in "The Rock" episode of the Apple TV+ series Little America, which focused on the immigrant life of an Iranian family living in New York.

+'Leila' was featured as the closing song in Sasha Nathwani's coming-of-age 2024 drama Last Swim, depicting a young British-Iranian girl, Ziba, on A-Level results day.